Fleas and Ticks: Get Rid of Them Without Poisons

 From 1947--What Horrible Lengths They Went To--Did they really think this was a good idea?

 You may recall the ban of the chemical DDT back in 1972.
-This was due to a pervasie and residual effect, which had a severe impact on exposed wildlife.
+This was due to a pervasive and residual effect, which had a severe impact on exposed wildlife.
 The problem with the topical or "spot-on" flea and tick products is similar.
-Even today, nearly 40 years later, DDT residue is still being found.
+Even today, over 40 years later, DDT residue is still being found.

 Every time a problem pesticide gets banned, it seems another is lurking in the wings to take its place.
 The current round includes these other assorted natural, yet still harmful, ingredients and their synthetic cousins.
 There is a movement underway to ask for these to be banned as well, or at the very least, prohibited from use in products intended for use on pets.